 series of interrelated functions

-In order to highlight the functions of management and the management cycle, let's consider the essence of such concepts as technology, management technology, process.
-Technology is the knowledge and application of special tools, procedures, operations that allow you to gradually organize certain actions and the activity itself as a whole and, as a result, get the results you need.
-Management technology is defined as a way of behavior and actions of the leader, following which it is possible to realize the goals of management in an optimal way.
+In order to highlight the functions of management and the management cycle, we will consider the essence of such concepts as technology, management technology, process.
+Technology is the knowledge and use of special tools, procedures, operations that allow you to stage-by-stage organize certain actions and the activity itself as a whole and, as a result, obtain the results you need.
+Management technology is defined as a way of behavior and actions of a manager, following which management goals can be realized in an optimal way.

 Management technology is a management process, a cycle consisting of individual elements or activities.
-A feature of such a cycle is that it, like a chain, consists of links that are interconnected, successively replacing each other.
-If this is neglected, then the management cycle will break, and this will certainly have a negative impact on the business.
+The peculiarity of such a cycle is that it, like a chain, consists of links that are interconnected, successively replacing each other.
+If this is neglected, the management cycle will break, and this will certainly have a negative impact on the business.

-A process is a set of sequential actions that achieve certain results.
-On its basis, a procedural approach arose.
+A process is a set of sequential actions that ensure the achievement of certain results.
+On its basis, a procedural approach emerged.
 It became a significant milestone in the development of management theory and practice.
 The authorship of this concept belongs to the scientist Henri Fayol.
-In his opinion, the management process consists of five main functions: foresight or goal setting, planning, organizing, disposing and coordinating and controlling.
-However, A. Fayol considered these activities as independent of each other.
+According to him, the management process consists of five main functions: foresight or goal setting, planning, organization, command and coordination, and control.
+However, A. Fayol considered these types of activities as independent of each other.
 In preference to this, modern science considers the functions to be interconnected.

 In the scientific literature, which has covered various aspects of the procedural approach for almost a century, various definitions of the concept of functions are presented.
-This explains the facts of the lack of a uniform understanding of the term "functions", a unified classification.
+This explains the lack of a uniform understanding of the term “functions” and a unified classification.
 However, most scientists tend to identify general, that is, basic, operational functions.
 There are more than twenty such functions:

 B. A. Gaevsky calls: foresight, control, planning, analysis,